-He was known for his exhilarating serves and strikes on the court, as well as his calm and determined demeanor in front of the group.
+He was known for his exhilarating serves and strikes on the court and his calm and determined demeanor in front of the group.
 In addition, he was well-known in the media for his scandalous, unnecessary, and angry behavior on the court.
-He retired from professional tennis in 2010 due to injuries to his shoulder and knee.
+He retired from professional tennis in 2010 due to his shoulder and knee injuries.

 |Full Name||Andrew Stephen Roddick|